sdy4011/braceletSDK/README.md

 # braceletSDK
-our bracelet SDK for Python3
+Our bracelet SDK for Python3